 Pro Tip: Window functions are a popular SQL interview topic, so practice every window function problem on DataLemur

-No, in 99% of normal cases a and do NOT produce the same result.
+No, in 99% of normal cases a UNION ALL

-You can think of more as set addition when it combines the results of two tables.
+more as set addition when it combines the results of two tables.

-You can think of a more as set multiplication, producing all combos of table 1 with combos of table 2.
+more as set multiplication, producing all combos of table 1 with combos of table 2.

 You are working as a data scientist at Mercari, where you are tasked with analyzing data related to user transactions.
 The user transaction table includes details such as User ID, Product ID, Transaction time and Transaction price.